VictorFariaDeSa/ScaraRobot/README.md

 3. **Observe the Movements:** The SCARA robot should move according to the inverse kinematics calculations and motion planning defined in the code.

 ## Code Explanation
-- **Servo Control:** The `Servo` library is used to control the servo motors, allowing precise angle adjustments.
-- **Kinematics Calculations:** Implementations of forward and inverse kinematics algorithms to determine the required angles for the desired end-effector positions.
-- **Motion Planning:** Functions to plan and execute smooth movements of the robot arm.
+- **cinv():** cinve implements the inverse kinematics algorithms to calculate each angle base on x and y coordinates and arms length.
+- **move():** move function is responsable to realize the motion planing across 2 points in space, utilizing acceleration and speed inputs.
+- **drawRectangle():** this function utilizes move function to draw rectangles based on 2 points.

 ## 3D Model
 A 3D model of the SCARA robot is available in this repository to help visualize the robot’s design and movement.
 You can download the model from the [3D Model folder](link-to-3D-model-folder).

-## Troubleshooting
-- **Servo Motors Not Responding:** Check the power supply and connections.
-Ensure the servo control wires are correctly connected to the Arduino.
-- **Unexpected Movements:** Verify that the code is correctly uploaded and that the servo calibration is accurate.

-## Contributing
-If you would like to contribute to this project, feel free to submit pull requests or open issues on the repository.
-Contributions such as enhancements, bug fixes, or additional features are welcome!

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](link-to-license) file for details.

 ## Contact
-For any questions or inquiries, please contact [your-email@example.com](mailto:your-email@example.com).
+For any questions or inquiries, please contact [savictor3963@gmail.com](mailto:savictor3963@gmail.com).

 ---